 Exercise is proven to reduce stress.
 Join a gym, if you can afford to, or dust off your bike and get out there.
 Do at least half an hour of exercise every day.
 I wouldn't be able to cope without my gym membership.
 It reduces my stress levels, keeps me sane, and when I'm pounding the treadmill, I often come up with solutions to many problems I'm facing.

 Look after yourself by adopting a healthy diet and ensure you're getting plenty of sleep every night.
 Avoid alcohol if you can and save it for special occasions.
 Alcohol is a depressant, so although you think it makes you feel better after a stressful day, it'll make you feel worse.
 Alcohol also disrupts sleep, and you'll feel terrible the next day.
 Eat well, drink lots of water and get a good night's rest.
 Leave the alcohol to the weekends.
+Or consider quitting it for good.

 It's easy to get cabin fever when you work from home, so turn your business into a virtual or remote company, so you can work from wherever you like.
 Grab your laptop, store work in the cloud and use mobile apps that help you manage your business on the go.
 Make the most of being your own boss and have a better work/life balance.